MeteoSwiss/dvas/docs/source/troubleshooting.rst

 * If you have a **question** about the code, its usage, or its results:

    1. Take a look at the `dvas Github Discussions <https://github.com/MeteoSwiss/dvas/discussions>`_.
-      If your question hasn't yet been answered yet, go right ahead and open a new Thread.
+      If your question hasn't yet been answered, go right ahead and open a new Thread.